MattHatwey/Manemo/chapter5.md

 Kiwi looked down at the ground, and saw a sprout grow into a beautiful flower.
 She looked at it from her teary and blurry eyes.
 She closed her eyes.
 She thought Haru would be near the dock.
 She grew a Kiwi tree near the sea.
 She smiled through the tears.

 Vega stared at the stars.
-One star was Orion, and the other was Vega.
-She smiled as she saw the Orion star go near the Vega star.
+She thought about how scared she used to be, until Orion and the others came.
+Right when she was thinking about how Orion was there to comfort her even if she ran away, she smiled as she saw the Orion star go near the Vega star.

 Orion looked at Vega, smiling.
+Orion wished he knew Vega for longer, and wished he remembered what they did.
 Vega leaned against Orion.
 Orion pat her on the back.

 Heather looked at the sky, and smiled.
 She felt strange.